OpenFAST/openfast/docs/source/dev/performance.rst

 ..
 Download files `here <https://github.com/OpenFAST/r-test/tree/dev/modules/beamdyn/bd_5MW_dynamic>`__.

 ..
 This is a standalone BeamDyn case of the NREL 5MW wind turbine.
 It simulates 30
-.. seconds with a timestep size of 0.002 seconds and executes in 24s on NREL's
+.. seconds with a time step size of 0.002 seconds and executes in 24s on NREL's
 ..
 Peregrine supercomputer.

 ..
 BeamDyn dynamic solve